3 Days in Lisbon: A Perfect Itinerary for First Timers

 In Belém, we’d recommend starting at the furthest end with the Tower of Belém, then working your way back towards Lisbon.

+Getting to Belém: The easiest way to get there from the center of Lisbon is to hop on the 15E Tram from around Praça do Comércio.
 It takes about half an hour each way, and costs three Euros in either direction.
-You can buy tickets on the tram, but you have to use the machines which sometimes don’t work AND only accept coins and require exact change.
+You can buy tickets on the tram, but you have to use the machines which sometimes don’t work (they do accept credit cards now though!).

 Torre de Belém

 First of all, don’t go up into the tower.
-We just saved you 6 Euros a person.
+We just saved you €15 a person.
 Lines are long, and the view from the top isn’t really worth the money or the time it’ll take you to get there.

-It is, however, worth admiring from the outside.
 It was built in the 1500’s for two reasons – to serve as an entry / exit point for people coming in and out of the city by ship, and to serve as a coastal defense for Lisbon, as it’s ideally placed along the banks of the river near the mouth to fend off any attacks.

-Unfortunately, it didn’t do so well on the second front.
 It was taken in 1580 by the Spanish.
 But it was upgraded following that catastrophe, largely living out its days as a prison until it was made a UNESCO World Heritage Site in the 1980’s.

 More information on the tower, including tickets, here.